MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-data/index.md

 * [Querying data](#querying-data)
 * [Supporting offline storage and synchronization](#supporting-offline-storage-and-synchronization)

-## Integrating MobileFirst and Cloudant security
+## Integrating {{ site.data.keys.product_adj }} and Cloudant security
 ### Adapter sample
 To download the sample, see Sample: [mfp-bluelist-on-premises](https://github.com/MobileFirst-Platform-Developer-Center/BlueList-On-Premise).

-To understand the MobileFirst adapter that is included with the Bluelist sample, you must understand both [Cloudant  security](https://cloudant.com/for-developers/faq/auth/) and [MobileFirst security framework](../../authentication-and-security).
+To understand the adapter that is included with the Bluelist sample, you must understand both [Cloudant  security](https://cloudant.com/for-developers/faq/auth/) and [{{ site.data.keys.product_adj }} security framework](../../authentication-and-security).

 The Bluelist adapter sample has two primary functions:

-* Exchange MobileFirst OAuth tokens for Cloudant session cookies
+* Exchange {{ site.data.keys.product_adj }} OAuth tokens for Cloudant session cookies
 * Perform the required admin requests to Cloudant from the Bluelist sample.

 The sample demonstrates how to perform API requests that require admin access on the server where it is secure.
 While it is possible to place your admin credentials on the mobile device, it is a better practice to restrict access from mobile devices.

-The Bluelist sample integrates MobileFirst security with Cloudant security.
-The MobileFirst adapter sample maps a MobileFirst identity to a Cloudant identity.
+The Bluelist sample integrates {{ site.data.keys.product_adj }} security with Cloudant security.
+The adapter sample maps a {{ site.data.keys.product_adj }} identity to a Cloudant identity.
 The mobile device receives a Cloudant session cookie to perform non-admin API requests.
 The sample uses the Couch Security model.

 ### Enroll REST endpoint
 The following diagram illustrates the integration performed by the Bluelist adapter sample **/enroll** endpoint.

 ![sample integration diagram](SecurityIntegration.jpg)

-1. Mobile device obtains the MobileFirst OAuth token from the MobileFirst Server.
+1. Mobile device obtains the {{ site.data.keys.product_adj }} OAuth token from the {{ site.data.keys.mf_server }}.
-2. Mobile device calls the **/enroll** endpoint on the MobileFirst adapter.
+2. Mobile device calls the **/enroll** endpoint on the adapter.
-3. The MobileFirst adapter sample validates the MobileFirst OAuth token with the MobileFirst Server.
+3. The adapter sample validates the {{ site.data.keys.product_adj }} OAuth token with the {{ site.data.keys.mf_server }}.
 4. If valid, performs admin API requests to Cloudant .
 The sample checks for an existing Cloudant user in the **_users** database.
     * If the user exists, look up Cloudant user credentials in the **_users** database.
     * If a new user is passed, use the Cloudant admin credentials, create a new Cloudant user and store in the **_users** database.